yzhouyzhou/team6-project1/README.md

 *       next, we have a few more static content -- just displaying "our teams monthly finds" around the city.
         Each button links to that company's website -- personal touches and branding.
-*       THEN, we have our GOOGLE MAP API -- with multiple markers: they are pointed to main attractions in the city:
+*       THEN, we have our GOOGLE MAP API with markers: they are pointed to main attractions in the city:
     -   art institute,
     -   willis tower,
     -   chicago center,